 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

-Tip: I found that slicing the mushrooms into ½-inch thick slices works best for this sautéed mushrooms recipe.
+Tip: I found that slicing the mushrooms into ½-inch thick slices works best for this sautéed garlic mushrooms recipe.
 It cooks super quick in less than 5 minutes, has more surface area for caramelization and is easy to be piled into a sandwich or burger.

-Tip: Let your mushrooms cook before you salt them!
+Pro tip: Let your mushrooms cook before you salt them!
 If you salt them before cooking, they will begin oozing out moisture and you will essentially end up steaming them in the pan.

 How to serve?